Your Partner's Role In Helping You To Cure Erectile Dysfunction |

 erectile dysfunction requires patience, love, and understanding, and if you have unresolved

 feelings of hostility, it will be impossible to help your man.
 Mary was wonderful woman, very attractive, a trained therapist, who knew all about human sexuality - so when she met John, a 45 year old man who had a chronic impotence problem, she made it her aim in life to help him solve his erectile dysfunction.
 Knowing what she did about impotence and performance anxiety, Mary agreed with John that they would simply not have sexual intercourse until he was able to get hard.
 They enjoyed lots of oral sex and foreplay, and she gave him ample amounts of oral sex on his flaccid penis.
 She never complained about the lack of penetrative sex and encouraged John to relax and gain greater confidence.
 But even after nine months, John had not managed to have sex with her.
 Mary was now frustrated enough to turn for help to a therapist, who discovered that John had been molested as a child, and his erectile dysfunction appeared to be only one symptom of much deeper emotional damage.
+The effects of this sexual trauma during childhood had remained with John all his adult life.
 Only after this was addressed could John begin to solve his erectile problems.
-Erectile dysfunction is nearly always solvable, except when a man has a long history of the problem with short remission periods, which sometimes suggests a deep psychological problem.
+Erectile dysfunction is nearly always solvable, except when a man has a long history of the problem with short remission periods, which sometimes suggests the erectile dysfunction is a symptom of some much deeper underlying psychological cause - perhaps from past trauma.
 If your relationship is new, and the erectile dysfunction does not improve when you are getting accustomed to each other, there may be a deeper problem to deal with.
+It is the effects of this deeper trauma which ultimately can be more damaging than the effects of the erectile dysfunction, since it is possible to deal with the superficial effects of erection problems - but the deeper trauma can continue to affect a man's capacity to enter into relationships and intimacy.
 The same is true if a man does not really want to be in the relationship with you, a fact which he may actually be keeping from you.
 (He may even be having an affair, where he can get a good erection and enjoy sex.)
 And in many cases, erectile dysfunction has a physical basis, so medical treatment may be necessary, but the psychological component can always be helped with use of the exercises on this website.
-If you believe that your partner has a problem you can
+If you believe that your partner has a problem you can help him solve, think on this: do you have any unresolved sexual issues yourself?
+A woman's sexual issues may affect the sexual equilibrium of any relationship.
+Nicky and Malcolm's were a couple where Nicky was upset because of Malcolm's erectile dysfunction, which he said had developed since he met Nicky.
+But the more pressure she piled on him, the less able he was to keep an erection.
+But Nicky's anger against Malcolm turned out to be hiding the

 fact that she had never yet had an orgasm - and she was effectively blaming

-was able to face this and help Malcolm with his erectile dysfunction.
+before she was able to face this and help Malcolm with his.
+If a woman does not have regular orgasms, she may not be very interested in sex.
+Further, she may even make her partner come quickly to get the experience over with as fast as possible.
+The man will sense this at some level and it will not help his erectile dysfunction.
+But the good news is that taking responsibility for your role in the problem will always help both of you to get healthier, better sex lives.
+Indeed, examining your own issues can be a good way to encourage your man's involvement in the process.
 If you don't have caring skills that can help a man work through his sexual issues, you may not be able to help your man resolve his erectile dysfunction.
-You need to be a loving partner and you need to have a therapeutic approach - which means: first and foremost you need to feel good about your relationship and partner, feel positive about these things, believe it is worth going on with the relationship, and not be feeling anger, or a desire to argue: you must genuinely to stay together.
+You need to be a loving partner and you need to have a therapeutic approach - which means: first and foremost you need to feel good about your relationship and partner, feel positive about these things, believe it is worth going on with the relationship, and not be feeling anger, or a desire to argue: you must genuinely want to stay together.
 It's essential not to judge your partner negatively around his sexual problem; you must not think he is any less masculine for having this problem, and not regard erectile dysfunction as shameful.
 Thinking like this is clearly unhelpful: you will not be able to work with a man on a sexual problem if you think he is fundamentally flawed because he cannot get it up.
 You must try and separate the erectile dysfunction problem from the man, and instead think of him as a man with a sexual problem rather than as somehow being a sexually inadequate man.
 Note that if you think men should always be more the sexual leader, more sexually expert and more desirous of sex, as well as being able to show the woman how to proceed in sex, then, you are part of the problem, not the solution.
-If you work on erectile dysfunction with your partner, you
+If you work on

 have to give up your own sexual needs for a while, and, for example, have sexual